-Pathologists are vital to clinicians, patients, and medicine overall.
-Yet they are some of the most overworked employees in healthcare systems around the world.
+Pathologists are vital to clinicians, patients and medicine overall.
+Yet, they are some of the most overworked employees in healthcare systems around the world.
 We are all becoming more and more aware of the worrisome statistics.
-Cancer rates are rising, chronic disease prevalence is increasing, populations are ageing faster.
-With more disease, come more patients and more samples to be analyzed by pathologists.
+Cancer rates are rising, chronic disease prevalence is increasing, populations are aging faster.
+With more disease, comes more patients and more samples to be analyzed by pathologists.

-While the number of samples increases, some hospitals process over 1,000 pathology slides in one day, less medical professionals are actually specializing in this field.
-From 2007 to 2017 the number of pathologists in the United States decreased by 17.5%.
+While the number of samples increases – some hospitals process over 1000 pathology slides in one day – fewer medical professionals are actually specializing in this field.
+From 2007 to 2017 the number of pathologists in the USA decreased by 17.5%.
 Meanwhile in Europe, in the UK specifically, a 2017 survey conducted by the Royal College of Pathologists found sufficient staffing numbers in only 3% of pathology departments in the whole of the NHS.

 Besides exhaustion, burnout and increasing amounts of stress, what else can this strain on pathologists result in?
 Diagnostic delays and errors.
 Increased costs due to the need for outsourcing services.
 A ripple effect is created: from sample to pathologist to patient.
 The overload can have dire consequences for all.

-Now back to pondering the rise of machines.
-Nature published a survey in 2019 assessing physician perspectives on the integration of artificial intelligence into diagnostic pathology.
+Now, back to pondering the rise of machines.
+Nature published a survey in 2019 assessing physician perspectives on the integration of AI into diagnostic pathology.
 The survey found that only a small number expressed fear that AI will displace the pathologist out of their job.
 So what then, will AI enable?

 While digital pathology has certainly made the pathologist’s life easier ergonomically, machine intelligence is set to not only ease the pathologist’s life but to actually supercharge them.
 The fear of replacement is not real in this field but rather AI will take over the jobs of the pathologist that they should not be doing in the first place.

 The pathologist is also empowered with AI as the technology brings with it a method that allows standardization.
-Artificial intelligence algorithms analyze consistently, removing inter- and intra-observer bias.
-Dr Sjöblom, a pathologist at the University of Helsinki, when asked about using Aiforia’s deep learning AI platform, described the standardization it produces: “And what’s more, the results are completely consistent.
+AI algorithms analyze consistently, removing inter- and intra-observer bias.
+Dr Sjöblom, a pathologist at the University of Helsinki (finland), when asked about using Aiforia’s deep learning AI platform, described the standardization it produces: “And what’s more, the results are completely consistent.
 The AI doesn’t have bad days like us humans do.”

 An aiForward participant using Aiforia Create to develop an AI algorithm to score the popular biomarker PD-L1 in non-small cell lung cancer described to us: “Pulmonary pathologists are finding it difficult to score PD-L1 on lung biopsies and disagree in 15—20% of all cases.”
 She also added of the results they have achieved so far: “The Aiforia AI really does something that we could not do otherwise, and the results are looking good.”

-Dr Charles Friedman, Professor of Information and Public Health at the University of Michigan, recently described a fundamental theorem of biomedical informatics: “A person working in partnership with an information resource is better than that same person unassisted.”
+Charles Friedman, Professor of Information and Public Health at the University of Michigan (USA), recently described a fundamental theorem of biomedical informatics: “A person working in partnership with an information resource is better than that same person unassisted.”
 This is highly relevant to the relationship between pathologists and artificial intelligence systems.

-Artificial intelligence and machine vision systems have not been developed with the intention of replacing pathologists.
-They are here to help elevate pathologists’ to the superhero status they deserve.
+AI and machine vision systems have not been developed with the intention of replacing pathologists.
+They are here to help elevate pathologists to the superhero status they deserve.
 AI systems are assistive technologies, enabling healthcare professionals to be more efficient and confident decision makers; giving them the respite they deserve from the monotonous tasks that should actually be replaced by machines.